LYMDLUT/ADDT/README.md

 * `fid/`: Contains the necessary code to calculate the Fréchet Inception Distance (FID) metric.
 FID is a common metric used for evaluating the quality of generated images, particularly from generative models.

 * `train_DDPM_DDIM/`: Includes the code for training DDPM (Denoising Diffusion Probabilistic Models) and DDIM (Denoising Diffusion Implicit Models).
-Supports both standard ('clean') training setups and potentially setups involving ADDT (Adversarial Diffusion Distillation Training - *please verify/modify this expansion if ADDT stands for something else in your context*).
+Supports both standard ('clean') training setups and potentially setups involving ADDT (Adversarial Diffusion Distillation Training.

-* `train_VPSDE_DDPMPP/`: Contains the code for training models based on VPSDE (Variance Preserving Stochastic Differential Equation) and DDPMPP (*please confirm the specific model or expansion if DDPMPP refers to something else*).
+* `train_VPSDE_DDPMPP/`: Contains the code for training models based on VPSDE (Variance Preserving Stochastic Differential Equation) and DDPMPP.
  Similarly supports standard ('clean') and potentially ADDT training variants.

 * `train_edm_ADDT/`: Contains the training code specifically for EDM (Elucidating Diffusion Models) integrated with the ADDT technique.